pradyunbachu/VoiceP_App/README.md

 ## Acknowledgments

 - Groq for fast, free AI inference
-- Web Speech API for free browser-based transcription
+- Deepgram for accurate speech-to-text transcription
 - FastAPI and React communities for excellent frameworks